 - The maximum audition time in the Competition is eight minutes exactly.
 Entrants should select for the audition an excerpt from the entire work(s) that best represent both their abilities and significant features of the music to be performed.
 Vocalists should be prepared to perform the entire selection.

 - Any work for soloist with an orchestral or wind ensemble accompaniment is acceptable for performance.
 Suitable genres include concert/operatic arias, songs, and concerti.
 Budget, time constraints, and ensemble technical demands may render some works unsuitable.
 Professor Raphel and Dr. Kim will be the sole judges of suitability.
 Potential entrants are advised to consult with them before committing to a work.

 - The music must be memorized for the performance, and it is recommended, but not essential, that it be memorized for the competition as well.
 The memorization requirement can be waived only if the work is relatively new and the student has approval from both his/her studio teacher and the conductor (refer to item #6 regarding suitability).

 - Any accepted contestant who is unable to attend the Competition on November 11th, 2022 or the Concert on February 21st, 2023 will be disqualified.
 Arranging an alternative audition day and time or an alternative performance time is not possible.

 - Students must provide three copies of their musical selections for the Competition jury.

-- The competition will be open to the public.
+- The competition will be open to students and faculty.
 Designated seating will be available in von der Mehden Recital Hall.
 Contestants should be prepared for quiet circulation in and out of the hall during the Competition.

 - The results of the Competition will be announced by the Music Department Office immediately after the competition.